merenlab/anvio/anvio/docs/artifacts/interactive.md

 - Mouse Panel

 - Inspect Page
-    - accessed from context menu and ??
+    - accessed from context menu and terminal

 - Glossary of keyboard shortcuts
 - Glossry of helpful hints